HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ### Third-party categories

 This year we will, again, be drawing heavily on the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/blob/master/data/entities.js">third-party-web</a> repository from <a hreflang="en" href="https://twitter.com/patrickhulce">Patrick Hulce</a> to help us identify and categorize third parties.
 This repository categorizes commonly used third-party URLs into the following categories:
-- **Ad** - display and measurement of advertisements
+- **Ad** - These scripts are part of advertising networks, either serving or measuring.
-- **Analytics** - tracking site visitor behavior
+- **Analytics** -These scripts measure or track users and their actions.
+There's a wide range in impact here depending on what's being tracked.
-- **CDN** - providers that host public shared utilities or private content of their users
+- **CDN** - These are a mixture of publicly hosted open source libraries (e.g. jQuery) served over different public CDNs and private CDN usage.
-- **Content** - providers that facilitate publishers and host syndicated content
+- **Content** - These scripts are from content providers or publishing-specific affiliate tracking.
-- **Customer Success** - support and customer relationship management functionality
+- **Customer Success** - These scripts are from customer support/marketing providers that offer chat and contact solutions.
+These scripts are generally heavier in weight.
-- **Hosting** - providers that host the arbitrary content of their users
+- **Hosting** - These scripts are from web hosting platforms (WordPress, Wix, Squarespace, etc).
-- **Marketing** - sales, lead generation, and email marketing functionality
+- **Marketing** - These scripts are from marketing tools that add popups/newsletters/etc.
-- **Social** - social networks and their affiliated integrations
+- **Social** - These scripts enable social features.
-- **Tag Manager** - provider whose sole role is to manage the inclusion of other third parties
+- **Tag Manager** - These scripts tend to load lots of other scripts and initiate many tasks.
-- **Utility** - code that aids the development objectives of the site owner
+- **Utility** - These scripts are developer utilities (API clients, site monitoring, fraud detection, etc).
-- **Video** - providers that host the arbitrary video content of their users
+- **Video** - These scripts enable video player and streaming functionality.
-- **Other** - uncategorized or non-conforming activity
+- **Other** - These are miscellaneous scripts delivered via a shared origin with no precise category or attribution.

 <p class="note">Note: The CDN category here includes providers that provide resources on public CDN domains (e.g. bootstrapcdn.com, cdnjs.cloudflare.com, etc.) and does not include resources that are simply served over a CDN.
 For example, putting Cloudflare in front of a page would not influence its first-party designation according to our criteria.</p>